deep-sea-tactics/robot/README.md

 This is the repository for the LHS robotics challenge.

-To run, open VSCode (or gitpod, or github codespaces) and press `CTRL + SHIFT + B`
+To run, open VSCode (or gitpod, or github codespaces) and use `CTRL + SHIFT + B` -- select the `Development` build task.

 ## Components

-There are multiple components that make up this project.

 ### Server

 This is the main controller.

-It hosts the web service and the robot hooks into it.
-It also handles data processing and external devices such as controllers.
+It makes two `socket.io` hooks for the UI and the robot.

 ### UI

-This is the website.
-It acts as a user-friendly UI for managing the robot and viewing data sent out by the server.
+A user-friendly UI for managing the robot and receiving data from the controller.

 ### Robot (robot-py)